-Starting on day one, we'll implement a rapid series of bold reforms to restore a nation to full prosperity.
+Starting on day one, we'll implement a rapid series of bold reforms to restore our nation to full prosperity.

-She always served this country with purpose and integrity.
+She always served this country with purpose and integrity, and she always will.

-And you're not going anywhere, kid, because we're not gonna let you know.
+And you're not going anywhere, kid, because we're not going to let you go.

 And I ask you to remember the context in which you exist.